yanliu1111/dotnet-webapi-sql-project/README.md

 Interfaces, DTOs, Models, Services, Controllers, Repositories, etc.

 After build ICharacterService file, we can derectly `implement inferface` in CharacterService file automatically. **Click 💡 to implement inferface.** Then we can jump between character controller and character service.
 Then remove the ok result call from controller to service.

+### 📌 2.
+Service Response w Generics

+The characters are wrapped in the service response, the front end could react to the new property and provide a smooth user experience with toast notifications or something similar instead of presenting complex exception messages in the console or worse a frozen application in case of an error.